Historic Buildings in London

 Explore the best historic buildings in London for free with The London Pass!

-Historic sights included on the London Pass are world famous 'must sees' such as the Tower of London, Windsor Castle, St Paul’s Cathedral, Tower Bridge and many more landmarks that are certain to fascinate any visitor.
+Historic sights included on the London Pass are world famous 'must sees' such as the Tower of London, Windsor Castle, Kensington Palace, Tower Bridge and many more landmarks that are certain to fascinate any visitor.

 Visiting London is an unforgettable experience and there is a true breadth of history going back hundreds of years.
 Round almost every corner there are landmark sights with their own story, and architectural style.